5 Great Reasons You Should Be Using Google Fonts to Design SVG Images

 Gone are the days of having to inform your clients that it's going to cost more because you’re using a Typekit font in your design!
 With Google Fonts, there’s no explanation required, and no licensing issues to worry upon.
 Simply download the fonts you need from Google, install and use it straight away in Illustrator!
 Also, you can easily manage and get all the latest updated fonts from Google using a Font manager like SkyFonts.
 A HUGE time saver!

 In Google Cloud pricing summary page, the fonts in its SVG image are designed to be Roboto.
 But this is what happens when fonts are not taken care after exporting SVG graphics:

 Most SVG editors (i.e., Illustrator and Sketch) will not automatically embed fonts into SVG when you export.
-And if you’re using SVG just as an image, embedding it using
+And if you’re embedding the SVG using

-<img> tags, it wouldn’t be able to access external resources such as Google’s font files due to security concerns.
+<img> tags, access to external resources such as Google’s fonts will be prohibited due to security concerns.

-So you’d either have to change the way you embed your SVG image or use Nano to embed fonts into your SVG file.
-Since Nano is able to access to Google Fonts API, it’s able to get your font file, optimize and embed it straight into your SVG.
+So you’d either have to change the way you embed your SVG or use Nano to embed fonts into your SVG.

-The result is, your fonts will stay exactly the same as your original design!
-Less work done!
+The result, your fonts will stay exactly the same as your original design!
+Less work required!

-Using fancy custom fonts, when hit export as SVG in Illustrator, you’re sure to select ‘Convert to Outlines’ in the SVG Options dialog:
+If you use custom fonts, when exporting as SVG in Illustrator, if selecting ‘Convert to Outlines’ in the SVG Options dialog:

 Currently, converting fonts to outlines is the only fastest and sure-work way to ensure your fonts appear to be the same across every devices as illustrated in CSS-Tricks: